encore428/amtodo/README.md

   personal docker id.
 It is necessary to name the image with one's id as the pefix, so that when the image is pushed to docker hub, it will be stored in your own library.

 - Line 24 specifies that the output is to be written to `/tmp/myimage.tar`.
-This serves to keep the image for the next step.
+This serves to keep the image for the next job.

-- Reference was made to https://github.com/marketplace/actions/build-and-push-docker-images for this step of the exercise.
+- Reference was made to https://github.com/marketplace/actions/build-and-push-docker-images for this part of the exercise.

 - https://github.com/docker/build-push-action/blob/master/docs/advanced/share-image-jobs.md was referenced on how images can be shared between jobs.

-# Run a security check against the docker image
+## Run a security check against the docker image

-`.github/workflows/docker-containers.yml` was modified to add the following lines to perform :
+`.github/workflows/docker-containers.yml` was modified to add the following lines to perform code inspection:

 ```
 32   inspect: